roydegeest/rakwireless-docs/docs/Product-Categories/WisHat/RAK2287-Pi-HAT/datasheet/README.md

 prev: /Product-Categories/WisHat/RAK2287-Pi-HAT/Overview/
 ---

-# RAK2287 WisHat™ Pi HAT Datasheet
+# RAK2287 Pi HAT Datasheet

 <rk-img
   :src="`${$frontmatter.static_root}/1.rak2287-pi-hat.png`"
   width="75%"
-  caption="RAK2287 WisHat™ Pi HAT"
+  caption="RAK2287 Pi HAT"
 />

 ### Product Background

-**RAK2287 WisHat™ Pi HAT** is a converter board with a Raspberry Pi form factor that enables the RAK2287 LPWAN concentrator module to be mounted on the top of the Raspberry Pi.
+**RAK2287 Pi HAT** is a converter board with a Raspberry Pi form factor that enables the RAK2287 LPWAN concentrator module to be mounted on the top of the Raspberry Pi.

 It integrates one (1) **40-pin female Pi HAT connector** and one (1) **PCIe connector** to connect the module to the Raspberry Pi that is both compatible with the Raspberry Pi 3 Model B+/Raspberry 4 edition.